yadavan88/play-game/conf/README.md

 ## Pre-requirements
 - Install docker
-- Start postgres container by using `docker compose up` within this repository
+- Start postgres container by using `docker compose up` within `conf` dir of this repository